ut-amrl-private/planning-assignment-3/README.md

 Please submit a zip file in Gradescope under CS388U-assignment3.
 Your zip file should include the following files only:
 - game.py
 - search.py
-- helper files if you have any (not test files should be included)
+- helper files if you have any (no test files should be included)